ChainSafe/game-docs-v2/docs/v2.5/2_getting-started.md

 ### Example Scene

 If you navigate to Window -> Package Manager -> Web3Unity SDK -> Samples, you can import an example package to help you understand the SDK.
 Press import and let it load into the project.
-You'll see some new files in your project un samples, these files contain everything we need to get started with the SDK.
+You'll see some new files in your project under samples, these files contain everything we need to get started with the SDK.
 Have a look around, check out the script and the scene locations.

 ![](v2Assets/ImportingSamples.png)